KortSam/voting-system/README.md

 This example has a client that exposes a RESTful API to interact with a blockchain network.
 This approach is useful if you have a variety of clients like web applications, mobile applications, and IoT devices, for example.

 Now we are examining how to interact with the network.

-### Getting acquainted with the client source-code

-Using your editor, take a look at files at the *client/backend* folder.
-Spend some minutes getting acquainted with the folder structure.

-* **src/app.js**: This source-code exposes the API.
-It uses the Express library to expose resources
-* **src/fabric/network.js**: This source-code uses the Fabric API to connect to the network
-* **config.json**: This file contains relevant information for the connection
-* **package.json**: This file contains the required library to run the app.

-A client needs some basic information to connect to the network.
-You will see that the file config.json is pointing to a [connection profile](https://hyperledger-fabric.readthedocs.io/en/latest/developapps/connectionprofile.html).
-Take some minutes to analyse this file.

 ### Installing client dependencies